A Practical Guide for Running Kubernetes in Production

 Cost Management

 Kubernetes abstracts infrastructure in ways that complicate cost visibility.
-Explicit cost management practices prevent surprise bills.
+Explicit cost management practices prevent surprise bills that make finance teams unhappy.

 Resource Requests and Limits